A sequence of elastic patterns in a sheared bent sheet: Results

-Four full force-displacement loops for a 6 inch long sheet ($L/W=1.5$) are shown in Figure \ref{force_displacement_6in}, along with two insets.
+Four full force-displacement loops for a 6 inch (152.4 mm) long sheet ($L/W=1.5$) are shown in Figure \ref{force_displacement_6in}, along with two insets.
 This small increase in sheet length provides enough room for an additional cell of the pattern.
 The first bifurcation and force drop results in a pair of S-ridges.
 These rotate until the next drop when one ridge is expelled from the edge.
 The remaining ridge rotates until it is expelled in the final bifurcation.
 On the return branch, a pair of O-valleys forms.
 These close essentially simultaneously.
 Most features of the loops are highly reproducible, but the displacement at which S-ridges are expelled can vary.

 Force-displacement loops for a different sheet of the same size are shown in Figure \ref{force_displacement_6in_alt}, along with an inset.
 Here a triple-S pattern forms instead of a double-S pattern, and exists over a shorter interval.
-This is an example of how sensitive this type of system is to boundary conditions.
+This difference between the two sheets is an example of how sensitive this type of system is to boundary conditions, and how inertial effects from released energy can cause the system to jump past stable states.
 Here the four black curves are full loops, while the two each of orange and blue curves are partial loops between U and the intermediate S and triple-S states, respectively.
 The orange S branch shows a bit of hysteresis, with return deviating from forward.
 The creation of OO occurs through a re-pairing after nucleation of a crumple on the lower right (small shoulder) and then another on the upper left (large jump).
 This process can be compared with the behavior corresponding to e-f in Figure \ref{force_displacement_5in}, described previously.
 On the blue branch, the SSS to OO transition occurs through expulsion of crumples on the upper right and lower left.